-- 46. Interviewees referred to 'internal politics', rivalries between different mission entities and unspoken hierarchies within the mission which sometimes hindered integration and information-sharing and deepened structural divides.
-One senior official stated that "silo mentality was present at all levels, from Mission HQ (MHQ) to the deep field."
-Sixty-four per cent of surveyed international civilian staff members indicated that collaboration between mission support and the substantive side was effective (see figure 11).
-In one mission, the substantive sections expressed resentment concerning the power exercised by mission support, while in another mission the substantive side was said to receive preferential treatment. - 47.
-Thirty per cent of the interviews stated that power dynamics negatively impacted organizational culture and collaboration.
-Perceptions regarding influence over decision-making differed between missions and were said to depend heavily on individual personalities, especially within the SLT.
-Personnel complained about a lack of information-sharing between sections, stating that an "internal competition" sometimes resulted in a "culture of secrecy" where "the one who has information, has the power" Female respondents (57 per cent) felt significantly less positive than males (71 per cent) about information-sharing (see figure 11).
+43. Interviewees referred to "internal politics", rivalries between different mission entities and unspoken hierarchies within the mission which sometimes hindered integration and information-sharing and deepened structural divides.
+Sixty-four per cent of surveyed international civilian staff members indicated that collaboration between mission support and the substantive side was effective.
+In one mission, the substantive sections expressed resentment concerning the power exercised by mission support, while in another mission the substantive side was said to receive preferential treatment.

+44. Perceptions regarding influence over decision-making differed between missions and was said to depend heavily on individual personalities, especially within the senior leadership team.
+Personnel complained about a lack of information-sharing between sections, stating that an "internal competition" sometimes resulted in a "culture of secrecy" where "the one who has information, has the power".
+Female respondents felt significantly less positive about information-sharing (see Figure V).